All Episodes

 Well, thank you.

-Nice to speak with you too.
+Nice to speak with you, too.

 Oh, yes, yes, yes, yes.

-The uh the out of work liberal radio producer is upset.
+The out-of-work liberal radio producer is upset.

 Yes.